 Black people often experience disparate, racist treatment in immigration jail.
-A 2022 report finds that 28 percent of examined abuse-related reports detention came from people Black-majority nations, while representing only 6 percent of the detained population.
-119 An older found that African and Caribbean study immigrants made up nearly a quarter (24.7) percent) of all people placed into solitary confinement, while only representing 3.6 percent immigration people in jail between 2013-2017.120
+A 2022 report finds that 28 percent of examined abuse-related reports in detention came from people born in Black-majority nations, while representing only 6 percent of the detained population.
+An older study found that African and Caribbean immigrants made up nearly a quarter (24.7 percent) of all people placed into solitary confinement, while only representing 3.6 percent immigration jail between people of